 Ruby Haylock said: “The school brought in academics to talk about different subjects including Classics, Arabic and other things that we would not study in school.
 I do Victorian history and it was good to broaden my perspective.”

-Melissa Eddon said: “I am really interested in and last year we went to a climate change summit in Hull.
+Melissa Eddon said: “I am really interested in climate change and last year we went to a climate change summit in Hull.
 That made me feel I could make a difference with what I am doing and I’m thinking about a career in that area.”

 Other businesses involved in the project include energy heavyweight Phillips 66, healthcare giant RB and Hornsea-based security products specialist Heald.